Psychopoulet/node-pluginsmanager-plugin/documentation/Orchestrator.md

 ### Methods

-nothing

-#### protected

-> Please note the fact that "_initWorkSpace" and "_releaseWorkSpace" method MUST be re-writted in Mediator class, and not in MediatorUser childs.

 #### public

 > Please note the fact that "init" and "release" method MUST NOT be re-writted.
 Each child has is own init logic.